karlospn/mytechramblings-site-source-code/content/posts/create-dotnet-templates-for-visual-studio-part-2.md

 ```

 - If the symbol value is set to ``false``, the template engine needs to:
-  - Remove the entire folder that contains the unit test project.
+  - Remove the folder that contains the unit test project from the solution.
-  - Remove the entire folder that contains the integration test project.
+  - Remove the folder that contains the integration test project from the solution.
-  - Remove the project references from the ``.sln`` file.
+  - Remove the test project references from the ``.sln`` file.
 - If the symbol value is set to ``true``, the template engines needs to keep the test projects.

 To achieve the desired behaviour, you can add the following object in the ``source.modifiers`` array.